GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Flail
 A haft and chain of silver match the skull which serves as this flail's head.
 The skull is addorned with spikes of hadrium, causing it be be treated as a morningstar for the defense type.
 If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also influcted against the foe*.
 Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winidng, you may cleave with it.
 If you do, *every creature successfully hit by the cleave is also subject to a necrotic or crushing attack (your choice)*.

+**Coolsong** (*unique*)
+$10,400, 3.5 lbs.
+Longsword
+The name of this sword came to its creator in a dream.
+Against creatures of undeath, the foe loses additiknal points of undeath 9n a successful git equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
+Afditionally, critical hits *may be treated as they were cold attacks*.
+If the sword's name is known to the user, *their attack rolls with the weapon gain a +1 bonus*.

 **Curious Katana** (*unique*)
 $5,500 , 3.25 lbs.
 Longsword